wduquette/molt/molt-book/src/embed/eval.md

 representation of a molt `Value`.
 In this case, the `Value` will cache the parsed internal form of the script to speed up subsequent evaluations.

-## Evaluating Scripts with `eval_body`
+## Evaluating Control Structure Bodies with `eval_value`

-The `molt::Interp::eval_body` method is used when implementing control structures, as it gives access to the entire set of `MoltResult` return codes.
+The `molt::Interp::eval_value` method is used when implementing control structures.

 ```rust
 use molt::Interp;